IIT-Madras-DSAI-Department/end-semester-project-krishdange27/README.md

 ## 📦 Installation & Dependencies

-* Mention all the related instructions for installation of related packages for running your code here.
+* Mention all the related instructions for installation of related packages for running your code here. just used normal packeges like pandas , numpy , matplotlib, spicy , sklearn(only for f1_score, accuracy_score, confusion_matrix, classification_report )
 ---

 ## ▶️ Running the Code